SSH Keys Management¶

 Now the SSH key is added to your My Account which can be used with any new virtual compute node that you create in the future by simply selecting the public key during a virtual compute node creation process

-you can also enable/disable password-based authentication for SSH access to the server .
-In case required, root and user password can be reset .
+You can also refer enable/disable password-based authentication for SSH access to the server.